Operational flood working groups

 - Environment Agency

-These issues cover such items as:
+These issues cover items such as:

-- Identifying lead authorities for each issue to enable better more focused, efficient and coordinated response, enabling resources and funding to be targeted effectively
+- identifying lead authorities for each issue to enable better, more focused, efficient and coordinated response, enabling resources and funding to be targeted effectively

-- To make recommendations for bids to fund major projects
+- to make recommendations for bids to fund major projects

-- To consider proposals for prioritising funding and programming of schemes
+- to consider proposals for prioritising funding and programming of schemes

-- To implement government legislation on drainage and flood management
+- to implement government legislation on drainage and flood management

-- To comply with legal requirements to map our surface water and establish collaborative information with our partners.
+- to comply with legal requirements to map our surface water and establish collaborative information with our partners

-- To respond to community area boards in respect of flooding and drainage issues
+- to respond to community area boards in respect of flooding and drainage issues

-- To communicate with members of the public regarding the work we are doing via the Wiltshire Magazine and parish newsletter
+- to communicate with members of the public regarding the work we are doing via the Wiltshire Magazine and parish newsletter.

 Initial requests for assistance from the public will be assessed by staff from the divisional highways offices.
 If they cannot be dealt with locally they will be referred to the drainage engineers.
-The weather and drainage manager will prioritise schemes in accordance with the following criteria,
+The weather and drainage manager will prioritise schemes in accordance with the following criteria:

 |Houses||Protect life and dwellings||Flood alleviation equipment|

-|Commercial property||Project property||Protect critical utilities infrastructure|
+|Commercial property||Protect property||Protect critical utilities infrastructure|

-|Roads||Protect life, dwellings and essential access to main roads||Road closures, diversions and flood alleviation equipment|
+|Roads||Protect life, dwellings, and essential access to main roads||Road closures, diversions, and flood alleviation equipment|

 |Gardens/Agricultural Land||None||No action taken|